iconincar/isotope-docs/admin/touch-setup.md

 * Changing the USB port to which any touch screen is connected (including different ports on the same USB hub).
 * Changing the GPU port to which any touch display is connected.

 In short, it is best to re-run the touch setup procedure whenever cabling has been modified.
+That easy.
 :::